jezcaudle/pi_install_aircrack/README.md

 It then downloads, compiles and installs the driver for the rtl8812au.

-Only tested on a Pi Zero W - YMMV
+Only tested on a Pi Zero W - YMMV - I think some of the settings are for Zero only.

     chmod +x install_aircrack
     ./install_aircrack